williamslab/ped-sim/README.md

 `[map_position0]` is genetic position in centiMorgans, and should either be the sex-averaged genetic position if using only one map, or should be the male genetic position if using two maps.
-When using only one map, the simulator samples all recombinations from that one map and does not distinguish male and female parents.
+When using only one map, the simulator samples all crossovers from that one map and does not distinguish male and female parents.

 `<map_position1>` is likewise a genetic position in centiMorgans and should